 Since many drugs are excreted into human milk and because of the potential for serious adverse reactions in nursing infants from XENAZINE, a decision should be made whether to discontinue nursing or to discontinue XENAZINE, taking into account the importance of the drug to the mother.

-The safety and efficacy of XENAZINE in children have not been established.
+The safety and efficacy of XENAZINE in pediatric patients have not been established.

 The pharmacokinetics of XENAZINE and its primary metabolites have not been formally studied in geriatric subjects.